-Sometimes, these are genuine slip-ups and interviewers empathise with you, having themselves been on the other side once.
+Sometimes, these are genuine slip-ups and interviewers empathize with you, having themselves been on the other side once.
 However, there are some unforgivable mistakes that are akin to shooting yourself and your prospects in the foot.

 Nerves are often blamed for some such gaffes, but sometimes it also boils down to poor social skills or lack of sincere preparation.
 The good news is that these lacunae can be overcome with a little effort and some insight.